confluentinc/examples/microservices-orders/docs/index.rst

 Instructions: implement the `TODO` lines of the file `labs/EmailService.java <https://github.com/confluentinc/examples/tree/5.0.1-post/microservices-orders/labs/EmailService.java>`

 #.
 TODO 3.1: create a new `KStream` called `payments` from `payments_original`, using `KStream#selectKey` to rekey on order id specified by `payment.getOrderId()` instead of payment id
 #.
+TODO 3.2: do a stream-table join with the customers table, which requires three arguments:
+   #. the GlobalKTable for the stream-table join
-TODO 3.2: get the customer Id, specified by `order.getCustomerId()`, from the tuple in the record's value
+   #. customer Id, specified by `order.getCustomerId()`, using a KeyValueMapper that gets the customer id from the tuple in the record's value
+   #. method that computes a value for the result record, in this case `EmailTuple::setCustomer`

 If you get stuck, here is the `complete solution <https://github.com/confluentinc/kafka-streams-examples/blob/5.0.1-post/src/main/java/io/confluent/examples/streams/microservices/EmailService.java>`__.